mattdiamond/Recorderjs/README.md

     rec.exportWAV([callback])

 This will generate a data URI containing the recording in WAV format.
 The callback will be called with the data URI as its sole argument.
-If a callback is not specified, the default callback (as defined via `configure`) will be used.
+If a callback is not specified, the default callback (as defined in `configure`) will be used.
 If no default has been set, an error will be thrown.

     rec.configure(config)

-This will set the configuration for Recorder.
+This will set the configuration for Recorder by passing in a config object.
 As of now, the only parameter is `callback`, which may be used to set a default callback for `exportWAV`.